mgorav/Chakravyuh/README.md

 ![alt text](domain-model.png)

 ## How to Run?
-Data As Service is build using:
+Chakravyuh As Service is build using:
 - Java 14
 - Spring Boot 2.3.3
 - Neo4j